mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-03-monday_afternoon_Manipulating-files_in_Unix.md

 Bash was created predominantly to run commands on files held by an OS.
 Therefore, for the most part it assumes any text passed to it is either a command or a file path.
 This allows bash to do some useful shortcuts!

 We've created five files.
 What is the easiest way to delete these files?
-With the * wildcard.
+With the `?` wildcard, which means "any single character".

 ```
 ls

-rm *.txt
+rm ?.txt

 ls
 ```